jcrobak/parquet-python/docs/source/details.rst

 Connection to dask
 ------------------

+*Warning*: dask usage is experimental.
+Expect the features to lag behind those in fastparquet, and sometimes to become incompatible, if a change has been made in the one but not the other.

 `dask <http://dask.pydata.org/>`_ provides a pandas-like dataframe interface to larger-than-memory and distributed datasets, as part of a general parallel